sanger-pathogens/assorted-sub-workflows/kraken2bracken/README.md

     --kraken2_db                       Path to Kraken2 database (mandatory)
-    --read_len                         Ideal length of reads in sample (mandatory) --kmer_len                         Length of kmers [Default: 35] (optional) --bracken_classification_level     Taxonomic rank to analyze for bracken2.
+    --read_len                         Ideal length of reads in sample (mandatory) --kmer_len                         Length of kmers [Default: 35] (optional) --memory_mapping                   Uses the kraken2 memory mapping option.
+This option avoid loading the whole database into memory.
+                                       This is recommended to shorten turnaround time when submitting large batch runs.
+    --bracken_classification_level     Taxonomic rank to analyze for bracken2.
 Available options are 'D','P','C','O','F','G','S' [Default: 'S'] (optional)
     --threshold                        Minimum number of reads required for a classification at the specified classification_level [Default: 10] (optional)
     --get_classified_reads             Generate .fastq.gz files containing classified and unclassified reads for each sample [Default: False] (optional)